nicklockwood/iVersion/README.txt

 - (BOOL)iVersionShouldDisplayNewVersion:(NSString *)version details:(NSString *)versionDetails;

-This is called immediately before the new version alert is displayed.
+This is called immediately before the new version detected alert is displayed.
 Return NO to prevent the alert from being displayed.
 Note that if you are implementing the alert yourself you will need to set the lastChecked, lastReminded and ignoredVersion properties yourself, depending on the user response.

+- (BOOL)iVersionShouldDisplayCurrentVersionDetails:(NSString *)versionDetails;

+This is called immediately before the current version new features alert is displayed.
+Return NO to prevent the alert from being displayed.
+Note that if you intend to implement this notification yourself, you will need to set the viewedVersionDetails flag manually.

 Localisation